-- If you are travelling on a domestic flight, plan to arrive at least thirty minutes to two hours before departure.
+- If you are travelling on a domestic flight, plan to arrive at least one to two hours before departure.
 You will still need to pass through security and find your gate in time for boarding.
 If you already checked in online, you will still need a minimum of 30 minutes.
 Check in counters for domestic flights usually close 30 minutes prior to a flight’s scheduled departure.

-Boarding gates open 20 to 40 minutes before plane departure.
+Boarding gates usually open 20 to 40 minutes before the plane departs.
 If it is a large aircraft, the boarding gate will open up to one hour in advance.
-However, the airline can change the boarding gate at any time, so it’s essential to listen and check departure boards for any updates.

 What’s the difference between boarding time and departure time?

-It’s a common misconception to think that departure time and boarding time are the same thing.
+It’s a common travel misconception to think that departure time and boarding time are the same thing.
 The boarding time is when all passengers can board the aircraft.
-Departure time is the time when aircraft crew must complete all of their preliminary flight and safety checks.
-Boarding allows all passengers to get on board before the flight attendants complete these checks before take-off.
+Departure time is the time when aircraft crew must complete all of their preliminary flight and safety checks, and when the plane is scheduled to depart the airport.

-Why do you need to arrive so early?
+Why do I need to arrive so early to the airport?

-Arriving early at the airport is essential because airline crew must complete the following before departure:
+Arriving early at the airport is essential because airport and airline crew must complete multiple tasks before departure:

 - Luggage planning: Check-in staff and the luggage loader tally the number of passengers, the number of checked luggage, and the aircraft load.
 They then calculate the balance of the load in relation to the plane’s center of gravity.

-- Passenger check-in: Once passengers have checked-in any luggage, staff at the counter verifies their identification, assigns a boarding pass, and determines whether or not the passenger is carrying any dangerous items.
+- Passenger check-in: Once passengers have checked-in luggage, staff at the counter verify identification, assigns a boarding pass, and determines whether or not the passenger is carrying any dangerous items.

 - Passengers clear security: After check-in, passengers must go through a security check.
-This is one of the most time-consuming activities as passengers must remove laptops, liquids, and shoes.
+This is one of the most time-consuming activities as passengers must remove laptops, liquids, excess clothing and sometimes shoes.
 Items are scanned through an X-ray machine and people walk through a metal detector or body scanner.

-- Passengers go to the gate: Passengers then must go to their designated boarding gate, which is often in another terminal.
+- Passengers go to the gate: Passengers then go to their designated boarding gate, which is sometimes in another terminal.

 - Passengers board the aircraft: Passengers are typically loaded in order of their seat assignments from back to front into the aircraft.
-Aircraft crew checks the boarding pass and may check identification as well.
-They tally up the number of passengers present and the passengers checked in to see if any are missing.
+Aircraft crew check boarding passes and may check identification.
+Crew members tally the number of passengers present and the passengers checked in to see if any passengers are missing.

 - Aircraft crew preliminary checks: Flight attendants give passengers a safety briefing, explain how to use aircraft equipment like the air conditioning, seatbelts, tray tables, and other features.
 They also check that carry-on luggage is correctly stowed, seatbelts are on, tray tables are up, and window shades are up.

-- Pilot preliminary checks: Once these checks are complete, the aircraft crew closes the aircraft hatch.
+- Pilot preliminary checks: Once the pilots complete their checks, aircraft crew closes the aircraft hatch.
 The pilot then applies for take-off permission from ground control.
 Then, he completes an engine check.
 The pilot then releases the brakes, contacts ground control, and the plane is moved into a designated position.
 The pilot turns on the engine, completes a secondary checklist, and gets permission to turn on the taxi light to taxi to the runway for takeoff.

 Can the aircraft hatch re-open if the plane is still at the gate?

 A plane cannot reopen their hatch once they’ve closed it, at least not easily.
-Since the pilot can only signal their departure time from the time that the aircraft hatch is closed, re-opening it requires a new departure time to be in effect.
-At airports with high turnovers, re-applying for a departure time can cause over an hour delay.
+Since the pilot can only signal their departure time from the time that the aircraft hatch is closed, reopening the hatch requires a new departure time.
+At airports with high turnovers, reapplying for a departure time can cause over an hour delay.